sowmya1283/handmadehobbies/README.md

 Header, text content fonts imported from - Google Fonts
 Media:

-Handmade Hobbies logo is generated and modified from - https://ideogram.ai/ and Canva respectively.
+1. Handmade Hobbies logo is generated and modified from - https://ideogram.ai/ and Canva respectively.
-Some Quilling Craft gallery images are taken from - https://www.freepik.com/ Some Quilling Craft gallery images are taken from - https://stock.adobe.com/ Some Mosaic Art gallery images are taken from - https://stock.adobe.com/ Some Crazy For Crochet gallery images are generated from - https://ideogram.ai/ Some Crazy For Crochet gallery images are generated from - https://stock.adobe.com/ Some Crazy For Crochet gallery images are generated from - https://www.freepik.com/ Screenshot under README.md section titled “site overview” was created view Am I responsive Some of the images are from google images https://www.google.com/imghp?hl=en-GB&tab=ri&authuser=0&ogbl Markdown 21798 bytes 2841 words 334 lines Ln 27, Col 25HTML 16154 characters 2704 words 213 paragraphs
+2. Some Quilling Craft gallery images are taken from - https://www.freepik.com/
+3. Some Quilling Craft gallery images are taken from - https://stock.adobe.com/
+4. Some Mosaic Art gallery images are taken from - https://stock.adobe.com/
+5. Some Crazy For Crochet gallery images are generated from - https://ideogram.ai/
+6. Some Crazy For Crochet gallery images are generated from - https://stock.adobe.com/
+7. Some Crazy For Crochet gallery images are generated from - https://www.freepik.com/
+8. Screenshot under README.md section titled “site overview” was created view Am I responsive
+9. Some of the images are from google images https://www.google.com/imghp?hl=en-GB&tab=ri&authuser=0&ogbl
+10. Some of the images are resized using https://www.tinypng.com